appsmithorg/appsmith-docs/website/docs/connect-data/reference/authenticated-api.md

   <dt><b>URL</b></dt>
   <dd>

-The URL of the GraphQL service to query.
+The URL of the service to query.
 For a guide about connecting to a local APIs, see [Connect Local Database](/connect-data/how-to-guides/how-to-work-with-local-apis-on-appsmith).

   </dd>